T

 museum

-Housed in a former convent, this museum boasts an impressive collection of Spanish art, particularly from the Seville School, with masterpieces by Murillo and Zurbarán.
+Housed in a former convent, this museum boasts an impressive collection of Spanish art, particularly focusing on the Sevillian school from the Middle Ages to the 20th century.
+Key artists include Murillo, Zurbarán, and Valdés Leal.

 2. Midday